 Molecular Methods

 A 2009 evaluation and comparison of a variety of commercially available toxin detection assays, glutamate dehydrogenase (GDH) assays, the cytotoxin assay, cytotoxigenic culture, and real-time PCR for the C. difficile tcdB gene revealed that ALL methods demonstrated a relatively low positive predictive value, which compromised the utility of a single test for laboratory diagnosis of C. difficile.
-However, of all methods, PCR had the highest negative predictive value, and was considered the optimum rapid single test.
+However, PCR had the highest negative predictive value of all methods and was considered the optimum rapid single test.

-Molecular methods for C. difficile are based on the detection of the tcd gene.
+Molecular methods for C. difficile are based on detecting the tcd gene.
 The patient sample used in testing is non-formed stool.
-With the application of real-time methodology, results can be available within 2 to 3 hours.
-These methods are highly sensitive and demonstrate good sensitivity, in comparison to all methods with the exception of toxigenic culture.
-As the methodologies and instrumentation are developed and improved, they are increasingly adaptable to the environment of a busy clinical diagnostic setting.
+With real-time methodology, results can be available within 2 to 3 hours.
+These methods are susceptible and demonstrate good sensitivity compared to all methods except toxigenic culture.
+As the methodologies and instrumentation are developed and improved, they are increasingly adaptable to the busy clinical diagnostic setting environment.
 The BD GeneOhm, Meridian illumigene®, ROCHE cobas®, and Cepheid Xpert® assays are just a handful of examples using currently available molecular assays for C. difficile.
-The C. difficile molecular assays, developed by several manufacturers, may be run on different size molecular platforms (large and small).
+The C. difficile molecular assays, developed by several manufacturers, may be run on molecular platforms of different sizes (large and small).